A Quick Overview of the Auto Parts Business

 To be successful in an auto parts business, you need to be able to provide quality parts to dealers and customers.
 With this type of business, you have a wide assortment of parts in the market for all the different vehicles available.

-Unless you have a franchise, you may want to specialize in a niche — for example, you could cut down the variety by only dealing in imports and you may even to minimize the variety by only offering parts for a manufacturer or two.
+Unless you have a franchise, you may want to specialize in a niche — for example, you could cut down the variety by only dealing in imports.
+You may even minimize the type by only offering parts for a manufacturer or two.
 If you are in the European market, you may choose Mercedes and BMW.

 This will allow you to carry more stock and ensure you have most of the parts when needed.
-Another issue is for parts that you don’t keep in stock — you need to find parts manufacturers that can overnight parts to you.
+Another issue is for parts that you don’t keep in stock — you need to find parts manufacturers that can do overnight shipping.

 Your success depends on getting the right parts to your customers as soon as possible.

 - Knowledge of common automotive problems is a plus.

 Usually, the hours of a parts store are 9-5, but there may be more exceptions if service shops in the area have longer hours.
 This depends on the service shops.